Letalys/ConvertFrom-RobocopLog/README.md

 - Version `2.1`  | 2024-11-03
 	- *Issue #4* : Integration of parameters for selecting file and directory classes to return in the object.
 	- Removal of the ParseType option in favor of new options allowing you to exclude the recovery of file or directory classes to only manage the header and summary.
+- Version `2.2`  | 2024-11-03
+	- *Issue #7* : Add RawParsing Option to return the raw data of the file classes without structuring them.
+	- Add Write-Verbose to follow the progress of the script When the -Verbose parameter is used.
+	- Update the help section to include the new RawParsing parameter and the new behavior of the script.

 ## Links
 - [https://github.com/Letalys/ConvertFrom-RobocopLog](https://github.com/Letalys/ConvertFrom-RobocopLog)